daniel-furman/sft-demos/README.md

 ## 💻 Usage

-*Note*: Use the code below to get started.
+*Note*: Use the code below to get started on text generation (inference).
 Be sure to have a GPU-enabled cluster.

 <details>